Select Page

 Building the Brand

-The genesis of Genesis goes back to the Hyundai Equus, the large, V8-powered sedan intended for the ultraluxury segment, competing with such established stars as the BMW 7-series, Lexus LS and Mercedes-Benz -Class.
-The U.S. model was heralded in 2009 at the Pebble Beach Concours d’Elegance, and was unveiled in 2010 at the New York Auto Show.
+The genesis of Genesis goes back to the Hyundai Equus, the large, V8-powered sedan intended for the ultraluxury segment, competing with such established stars as the BMW 7-series, Lexus LS, and Mercedes-Benz S-Class.
+The U.S. model was heralded at the 2009 Pebble Beach Concours d’Elegance and unveiled at the 2010 New York Auto Show.

 While stylistically and technologically competitive with the competing marques, the Equus was a dark horse in the race, and not widely accepted by the mainstream U.S. motorist.
 The well-turned-out product was bumping against a glass ceiling of perception: that Hyundai was a value brand, without the cache of prestige.